frntc/Sidekick64/README.md

 The connecting circuitry is quite simple and does not include any programmable ICs.
 Currently implemented features include the emulation of
 - a GeoRAM/NeoRAM-compatible memory expansion,
 - Action Replay 4.x-7.x and Final Cartridge 3(+) freezer cartridges,
-- Easyflash, MagicDesk, CBM80, C16/+4 and C128 cartridges,
+- Easyflash (with simplified EAPI support), MagicDesk, CBM80, C16/+4 and C128 cartridges,
 - C64 kernal replacement,
 - Function ROMs on a C128, or
 - multiple SIDs and Sound Expander/FM emulation (up to 8 SIDs, e.g. to play [The Tuneful 8](https://csdb.dk/release/?id=182735))